gbgabiola/100DaysOfCode/r1-log.md

 ## Day 61: August 13, Monday
 **Today's Progress**: Finished chapter 4, organizing all my vision and goals, applying the quadrants matrix to determine the importance and urgency of each goals.

+## Day 62: August 14, Tuesday
+**Today's Progress**: Changing the way how I approach in learning Plang, frameworks, and libraries.
+"The Complete Software Developer's Career Guide" Chapter 5 && 6 done.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: